Qworg/DRMax/FeatureRequests.md

  - Lists of defensive skills and escapes as required
  - Single click access

+- Ability to maximize for fewer professions
+ - Null Third profession to decide which profession will be best next

+- Less Maximized Options
+ - Show number of skills per option
+ - Show the nearest 5

 - ~~Separate Strain List data~~  Complete!

 - ~~Separate Open List data~~  Complete!